pleiszenburg/bewegung/docs/getting_started.rst

         ):
             pass

-Information does not have to be requested in any specific order.
+Parameters do not have to be requested in any specific order.

 Please note that layer methods do not need to return a/the canvas object.
 If the canvas object is not returned, ``bewegung`` will assume that the user has drawn onto the canvas object that was passed into the layer method. ``bewegung`` retains a reference to this canvas object internally.
 Only if no canvas was passed into the method and no canvas was returned by the method, an exception will be raised.